THE GEORGE F. BOYER MUSEUM

 invaluable source of information and enjoyment for anyone who

 enters its doors.
-Once inside you feel as if you have been transported
+Once you step inside you feel as if you have been transported

-at the turn of the century to the rock and rollin' hey-days
+in the late 1800's to the rock and rollin' hey-days

 back to 1897 and photo albums that contain just about any memory